 - 1. The Rookies Division is a non-competitive division.
 Neither standings nor scores will be kept during the season. - 2.
-If at the scheduled game time or at any time during the game either team does not have 9 players on the field of play, the game is to be played anyway by utilizing player from the opposing team. - 3.
+The home team will occupy the 3rd base dugout.
+The visiting team will occupy the 1st base dugout.
+Teams do not have to change dugouts if they are scheduled on the same field during a double header.
+The home team will setup and remove the bases if they are the first or last game of the day. - 3.
+If at the scheduled game time or at any time during the game either team does not have 9 players on the field of play, the game is to be played anyway by utilizing player from the opposing team. - 4.
 Prior to the start of the game, the infield shall not be used for warm ups or practice.
-All warm-up activity should take place outside of the 1st and 3rd baselines towards the outfield. - 4.
+All warm-up activity should take place outside of the 1st and 3rd baselines towards the outfield. - 5.
 Each team can have only one manager, three coaches, and a cleared team parent in the dugout.
-One of the cleared volunteers must be in the dugout at all times, even if it means the loss of a base coach or field coach in the event that any manager or coach is not at the game. - 5.
+One of the cleared volunteers must be in the dugout at all times, even if it means the loss of a base coach or field coach in the event that any manager or coach is not at the game. - 6.
 Postponement of games will only be allowed in the event of City field closure, inclement weather, power failure, acts of God, etc. Only an authorized Board member can make the determination to postpone a game prior to the game starting.
 Once the game has begun, the umpire and an authorized Board member, if available, shall make such decision jointly.
-If no authorized Board member is available at the fields or by phone, the umpire is authorized to suspend a game for the above-stated reasons. - The use of artificial noisemakers (speakers, air horns, or bells) is not permitted.
+If no authorized Board member is available at the fields or by phone, the umpire is authorized to suspend a game for the above-stated reasons. - 7.
+The use of artificial noisemakers (speakers, air horns, or bells) is not permitted.
 Exceptions are for championship or tournament games when PA system use is supervised by a member of the Board of Directors.